imcharliesparks/GoodGame-Web/docs/rag_overview.md

 ## High-Level Flow
 1. **Auth boundary (Clerk):** Next.js API route ensures a signed-in user and mints a Clerk JWT for Argus (`Authorization: Bearer <token>`).
 2. **Deterministic retrieval (Argus REST):**
-   - Fetch boards; pick the Library board (case-insensitive “Library”, otherwise the first board).
+   - Fetch boards (or a specific board if `boardId` is provided to the route).
-   - Fetch board-games for that board (paginated, `cache: 'no-store'`), join with game metadata.
+   - Fetch board-games for each included board (paginated, `cache: 'no-store'`), joined with game metadata.
    - Filter/cap candidates locally in TypeScript—no LLM retrieval.
 3. **Intent extraction (LLM #1):**
    - OpenAI provider: `generateObject` with Zod schema (`GameRecommendationIntentSchema`).